In the Soil: Where Nature Stores and Accesses Water

-Outside of my office, I love hiking in the SoCal mountains and exploring the beautiful arid landscapes in the region.
-I am also a big fan of brewing third-wave coffees.
-Finally, I enjoy reading books on a wide variety of topics and learning as much as I can about the world around me.
+Outside of my office, I love hiking, camping, and backpacking, and exploring beautiful landscapes.
+I am also a big fan of brewing third-wave coffee.
+When I’m not outdoors, I enjoy reading books on a wide variety of topics and learning as much as I can about the world around me.

 Education